Program Mission, History, and Goals

 Objective 2.1: Demonstrate a high level of responsibility and ethical practice while acknowledging professional and personal limitations.

-Objective 2.2: Understand the importance of the team approach to health care and work closely with physician preceptors to develop trusting relationships and strong medical practice ethic.
+Objective 2.2: Understand the importance of the team approach to health care and work closely with physician preceptors to develop trusting relationships and a strong medical practice ethic.

-Practice-Based Learning and Improvement
+Practice-Based Learning & Improvement

-Student Learning Goal 3: Engage in critical analysis of practice experience, medical literature and informational resources for the enhancement of patient care outcomes and self-improvement.
+Student Learning Goal 3: Engage in critical analysis of practice experience, medical literature, and informational resources for the enhancement of patient care outcomes and self-improvement.

 Objective 3.1: Gain a basic understanding of research methods and statistical analysis to improve comprehension of medical research studies and incorporate findings into clinical practice.

-Objective 3.2: Self-assess gaps in medical knowledge, inherent population bias awareness and physical limitations to increase self-improvement.
+Objective 3.2: Self-assess gaps in medical knowledge, inherent population bias awareness, and physical limitations to increase self-improvement.

 Systems-Based Practice

-Student Learning Goal 4: Prepare physician assistants who will serve the societal, organizational and economic environments as health care advocates and role models for future physician assistant students as well as members of the professional health care team.
+Student Learning Goal 4: Prepare physician assistants who will serve the societal, organizational, and economic environments as healthcare advocates and role models for future physician assistant students as well as members of the professional healthcare team.

-Objective 4.1: Maintain awareness of and responsiveness to ethical issues, patient safety and the larger system of health care to provide optimal value to patient care.
+Objective 4.1: Maintain awareness of and responsiveness to ethical issues, patient safety, and the larger system of health care to provide optimal value to patient care.

 Program Goals